parameswaranvv/struts-springboot-migration/README.md

 # struts-springboot-migration

-## This repo outlines the steps needed to migrate a Struts Application to Spring Boot, in two ways.
+## This repo outlines the steps needed to migrate a Struts Application to Spring Boot

 ### Struts 2 to Spring Boot
 * With Struts.xml configuration and Spring Boot configuration.
 * With completely annotation driven Struts Configuration and Spring Boot